 The Company has one reportable segment consisting of investments in healthcare-related real estate properties located in the United States ("U.S.") and the United Kingdom ("U.K.").
 Our core business is to provide financing and capital to the long-term healthcare industry with a particular focus on skilled nursing facilities ("SNFs") and, to a lesser extent, assisted living facilities ("ALFs"), independent living facilities and rehabilitation and acute care facilities.
 Our core portfolio consists of long-term leases and mortgage agreements.
 All of our leases are "triple-net" leases, which require the tenants to pay all property-related expenses.
 Our mortgage revenue derives from fixed rate mortgage loans, which are secured by first mortgage liens on the underlying real estate and personal property of the mortgagor.
-Our other investment income derives from fixed and variable rate loans, which are either unsecured or secured by the collateral of the borrower.

 Omega OP is governed by the Second Amended and Restated Agreement of Limited Partnership of OHI Healthcare Properties Limited Partnership, dated as of April 1, 2015 (the "Partnership Agreement").
 Omega has exclusive control over Omega OP's day-to-day management pursuant to the Partnership Agreement.
-As of September 30, 2018, Omega owned approximately 96% of the issued and outstanding units of partnership interest in Omega OP ("Omega OP Units"), and investors owned approximately 4% of the outstanding Omega OP Units.
+As of March 31, 2018, Omega owned approximately 96% of the issued and outstanding units of partnership interest in Omega OP ("Omega OP Units"), and investors owned approximately 4% of the outstanding Omega OP Units.